21 Benefits of olive oil for health

 What is the function of cholesterol?

-Cholesterol is an important part of the cell membrane, necessary for hormone production, vitamin D, and bile synthesis (help in fat digestion), and is in the form of low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
+Cholesterol is an important part of the cell membrane, necessary for hormone production, vitamin D, and bile synthesis (helping in fat digestion), and is in the form of low-density lipoproteins (LDL) and high-density lipoproteins (HDL).

 Now, what is meant by LDL cholesterol and HDL cholesterol?